 Understanding the Difference Between Variable vs. Multi vs. Fixed Speed Furnaces

 Over time, furnace noise can become part of the family.
 Boom!
 The lights dim slightly, and a rush of air pours out of the vents or registers.
 Then, with a jarring thud, it is over.
 Gone as quickly as it came.
-At first, it is a charming part of your life.
-Something that reminds you of winter and the holidays.
+At first, it is a charming part of your life and something that reminds you of winter and the holidays.
 Like sledding, or your favorite wool blanket.

 But eventually, the endless cycle grows old.
 Instead of close family, the noise resembles a distant cousin who showed up for a three-day visit but is still on the pull-out sofa bed months later.
 If you are at this point, then perhaps it is time to think about upgrading your furnace.
 Or, more specifically, researching the differences between fixed speed, multi-speed, and variable speed motors in your furnace or HVAC system.